-C. albicans is a dimorphic commensal fungus.
+Candida albicans is a dimorphic commensal fungus.
 Candidiasis is usually seen in immunocompromised individuals like HIV-infected patients.
 Candidiasis has a varied presentation.
-C. albicans usually causes keratitis, chorioretinitis and endogenous endophthalmitis in HIV/AIDS patients [16-18].
-Scleral infection by C. albicans is very rare.
+Candida albicans usually causes keratitis, chorioretinitis and endogenous endophthalmitis in HIV/AIDS patients [16-18].
+Scleral infection by Candida albicans is very rare.
 Ahn et al. have reported two cases of fungal scleral infection in immunocompetent individuals [19].
 Garelick et al. have described a case of Cryptococcus albidus in a patient with AIDS [20].

 No case of scleral abscess has been reported in any patient with HIV/AIDS.
-Our patient is a HIV-positive patient and has a scleral abscess caused by C. albicans.
+Our patient is a HIV-positive patient and has a scleral abscess caused by Candida albicans.
 Hence, it should be considered as a possible diagnosis and early investigation and treatment should be done, as it can lead to devastating complication like endophthalmitis.
-Our case also highlights the fact that a strong degree of clinical suspicion backed by appropriate anti infective (antifungal therapy) is a must in complete resolution of the lesion.
+Our case also highlights the fact that a strong degree of clinical suspicion backed by appropriate anti-infective (anti-fungal) therapy is a must for the complete resolution of the lesion.

-Our case demonstrates the utility of culture and sensitivity in choosing the appropriate antifungal agent, since the initial use of a broad spectrum antifungal did not yield the required result.
-Based on culture and sensitivity, specific drugs were used which lead to complete resolution of lesions.
+Our case demonstrates the utility of culture and sensitivity in choosing the appropriate anti-fungal agent, since the initial use of a broad spectrum anti-fungal did not yield the required result.
+Based on culture and sensitivity, specific drugs were used which lead to the complete resolution of lesions.